Does Home Insurance Cover Retaining Walls?

 How Much Does Homeowners Insurance Pay for Retaining Wall Damage?

 Coverage B is set at 10% of your dwelling coverage on most standard homeowners policies.
 On a policy with $300,000 in dwelling coverage, that gives you $30,000 for all other structures on your property combined.
-Retaining walls, fences, sheds, detached garages and any other non-attached structures all share that $30,000 pool.
-If the total replacement cost of your other structures exceeds 10%, you can ask your insurer to increase the Coverage B limit for an additional premium.
+Retaining walls, fences, sheds, detached garages and any other non-attached structures all draw from that same pool.
+When we reviewed policies across major insurers, homeowners with multiple outbuildings and a large retaining wall were the most likely to find that pool exhausted before every structure was accounted for.
+If your other structures exceed 10% of your dwelling limit in total replacement value, you can ask your insurer to increase the Coverage B limit for an additional premium.

-Retaining walls and other non-building structures (fences, driveways, walkways) are commonly settled at actual cash value (ACV), not replacement cost value (RCV).
-ACV factors in depreciation, so a 15-year-old concrete block retaining wall won't pay out the same amount as a wall built this year.
-The gap between ACV and actual replacement cost can be thousands of dollars on older walls.
-Compare quotes from the best homeowners insurance companies to find a policy with favorable other structures terms.
+The valuation method is where most retaining wall claims produce an unwelcome surprise.
+Retaining walls and other non-building structures are commonly settled at actual cash value (ACV) rather than replacement cost value (RCV), meaning depreciation is factored into the payout.
+A 15-year-old concrete block retaining wall won't pay out the same as one built this year, and the gap between ACV and actual replacement cost can run into thousands of dollars on older structures.
+If favorable other structures terms are a priority, compare options from the best homeowners insurance companies before your next renewal.

 How to File a Claim for Retaining Wall Damage